Dinosaur-Park/heyelb/README.md

 Installation

-  0. setup yum repo
+  0. setup yum repo on all servers and nodes, it have to include all CentOS 7.9 packages and docker

-  1. setup passwordless login between management server and workers
+  1. setup passwordless login between management server and workers on management server

-  2. edit init config file
+     * ssh-copy-id worker_node_ip

+     * ssh worker_node_ip date (verify it about passwordless login)

-  3. install docker on managment server
+  2. install docker on managment server

+     * yum install -y docker*

-  4. docker pull image and docker run image
+  3. docker pull image and docker run image

 Getting started